betaveros/noulith/README.md

   Imagine all the [operator parsing](https://adventofcode.com/2020/day/18) code you won't need to write.
 When you need like arbitrarily many levels of operator precedence, and are happy to `eval` inputs.

+## How do you run this thing?

+It's a standard Rust project, so, in brief:

+- [Install Rust](https://www.rust-lang.org/tools/install) and set it up
+- Clone this repository, `cd` to it
+- `cargo run --release --features cli,request,crypto`

+This will drop you into a REPL, or you can pass a filename to run it.
+If you just want to build an executable so you can alias it or add it to `$PATH`, just run `cargo build --release --features cli,request,crypto` and look inside `target/release`.

+None of the command-line options to `cargo run` or `cargo build` are required; they just give you better run-time performance and features for a slower compile time and larger binary size.
+(Without `--release`, stack frames are so large that one of the tests overflows the stack...)

 ## Features (and anti-features) (and claims that will become false as I keep hacking on this)

 - Dynamically typed.